-Kirsty Treloar and Jane Clough were murdered by their stalkers.
-Together, with their parents Pam Dabney and John and Penny Clough, we are calling on the Home Secretary, Theresa May, to act now to save lives by protecting women from serial stalkers and domestic violence perpetrators by introducing a register which would enable police to pro-actively identify, track, monitor and manage stalkers.
+Alice Ruggles, Jane Clough, Kirsty Treloar were murdered by their stalkers.
+Together, with their parents Clive and Sue Ruggles John and Penny Clough, Pam Dabney and Zoe Dronfield who was almost killed by a serial abuser we are calling on the Prime Minister, Theresa May, to act now to save lives by protecting women from serial stalkers and domestic violence perpetrators by introducing a register which would enable police to pro-actively identify, track, monitor and manage stalkers.

 Currently there is no existing framework which can track or monitor serial stalkers and domestic violence perpetrators.
 Instead police rely on a series of victims to report multiple crimes and often it is the victims who are forced to modify and change their behaviour, flee their homes and disappear themselves in order to stay safe.
 This is the reason why refuges are in demand and victims continue to be moved around the country.
 MARACs also tend to focus on the victim too rather than the perpetrator.
 We track victims when they move but not the problem – the perpetrator.

 This needs to change.
 It is the perpetrator’s behaviour that is the problem.
 There needs to be a positive obligation on them to change their behaviour and take responsibility.
 They are the ones who need to be tracked, supervised and managed and not the victim.

 Recommendation 1: The Government consider making DVPO/Ns a criminal breach to ensure effective sanctions.